sweavo/devops-course-starter/README.md

 ## Deploy

-Currently not supported in ansible.
 You can make the production docker image with

     $ make image-prod